gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/06-convert-from-word.md

 Word, though, has its drawbacks:

 * Contextual elements, like code blocks or collapsible sections, are hard or impossible to add.
-* The bells and whistles distract from writing.
+* Word's bells and whistles distract from writing.
-* They're hard to version control.
+* Documents hard to version control.

 GitHub pages solves these issues.
 That doesn't mean, though, you have to rewrite your Word document in Markdown.
 Instead, you can use a tool like `pandoc` to convert them for you.